- Performing Arts Center (ARTS); Recital Hall

 Performing Arts Center Recital Hall

-As a recitalist, chamber musician, oratorio and concert soloist, and equally at home on the opera stage, Soon Cho began her professional singing career under the batons of world-renowned conductors such as Alan Gilbert, Kristjan Järvi, Paavo Järvi, Erich Kunzel, Julius Rudel, Mischa Santora, and David Zinman.
+Hailed by Opera News for her “potent presence” as Mrs. Clemm in Argento’s Voyage of Edgar Allan Poe, lyric mezzo-soprano Soon Cho has gained recognition as a versatile performer.
+As a recitalist, chamber musician, oratorio and concert soloist, and equally at home on the opera stage, Ms. Cho began her professional singing career under the batons of world-renowned conductors such as Alan Gilbert, Kristjan Järvi, Paavo Järvi, Erich Kunzel, Julius Rudel, Mischa Santora, and David Zinman.
 Deeply committed to education as an artist teacher, Ms. Cho joined the voice faculty at Texas State University in 2014, having taught previously for seven years at Baylor University.
 She is also on the faculty at Cornish-American Song Institute, a three-week intensive study of Art Song in Oxford and Falmouth in England.

 Joey M. Martin is a musician regarded for his diverse musical interests, engaging artistry, and passionate enthusiasm for the choral art.
 He is professor of music at Texas State University where he serves as the Associate Dean for the College of Fine Arts and Communication and as the Director of Choral Activities teaching graduate courses in choral conducting, choral literature and vocal pedagogy.
-As a pianist, he also enjoys collaborating with vocal artists in recitals serving as coach/accompanist for such diverse artists are Jennie Olson, Maria Jette, Timothy Jones, Cheryl Parrish, and Juli Wood.
+Dr. Martin received his DMA in choral conducting from the University of Texas-Austin where he studied conducting with Craig Hella Johnson, piano with Betty Mallard, and voice with Martha Deatheridge.
+He received his Master of Music and Bachelor of Music Education (Vocal/Choral) from Southwestern Oklahoma State University where he studied voice with Dr. Charles Chapman and piano with Dr. James Breckenridge.
+He is a recent graduate of the Harvard School of Education Management Development Program.

 Open to the public.
-Tickets available in advance at txstatepresents.com or at the door at least 30 minutes prior to the start of the program. $5 parking available at the Edward Gary Street Garage, next to the Performing Arts Center.
-(Attention students enrolled in the Departmental Recital course: This is a GOLD event).
+Tickets available in advance at txstatepresents.com or at the door at least 30 minutes prior to the start of the program.
+Fee-based parking is available at the Edward Gary Street Garage, across the street from the Performing Arts Center.
+(Attention students enrolled in the Department Recital course: This is a GOLD event).